Frequently Asked Questions

 When a given feature is accepted in Spacewalk and has been approved to be included in the Satellite product, it will likely be made available in the next major release of Satellite, depending on timing (it may be too late to make the next release, but it might make the following release.)

 Simple.
-If you are a current Red Hat Network Satellite Customer then either open a Bugzilla or Issue Tracker ticket with your product feature request, or simply contact your Technical Account Manager.
+If you are a current Red Hat Satellite customer, either open a ticket within Red Hat Customer Portal for your product feature request, or simply contact your Technical Account Manager.
 Otherwise, get involved in the Spacewalk community and champion your ideas, engage in discussions, or even contribute code.

 If you're a programmer, you can contribute directly by writing code and submitting a patch.

-The Red Hat Network (RHN) Satellite server, including the web interface and back-end, as well as RHN Proxy Server and all clients that connect to Satellite are now open source.
-Satellite at this time do depend on Oracle, which is not free & open source software.
-Spacewalk can run on Oracle or PostgreSQL, which is completly open source.
+The Red Hat Satellite server, including the web interface and back-end, as well as Red Hat Satellite Proxy Server and all clients that connect to Satellite are now open source.
+Satellite can now run on PostgreSQL (default) or optional as an External Database, Oracle Database.
+Spacewalk can run on Oracle or PostgreSQL.
+Both Satellite and Spacewalk are completely open source.